 It is the most significant because it drives and encourages all of those other connections.

-So I do these three things every day to help me connect to source
+So I do these three things every day to help

-First of all, one of them is not meditation – I try to do this regularly but I cannot honestly say that I do it EVERY day.
+First of all, one of them is not meditation: I try to do this regularly but I cannot honestly say that I do it EVERY day.
 If I did, I do believe I would be even more connected!

-In all honesty, some days the pages start with ‘Write, write, write, i can’t think of anything to write, why is my head so empty…’ and then before you know it I am writing.
-It’s done fast and messy with no real requirement to go back and read it, but it gets all the thoughts, worries and concerns, some that I didn’t even know were lurking there, out of my head.
-Some days it’s just a massive to-do list, which is fine, I’d rather it was on paper than filling up my brain.
+In all honesty, some days the pages start with ‘Write, write, write, i can’t think of anything to write, why is my head so empty…’ And then before you know it I am writing.
+It’s done fast and messy with no real requirement to go back and read it.
+But it gets all the thoughts, worries and concerns, (some that I didn’t even know were lurking there) out of my head.
+Some days it’s just a massive to-do list, which is fine.
+I’d rather it was down on paper than filling up my brain.

-- A Card For The Day: Once I am done with three pages of writing, I then pull a card from my current favourite Tarot cards (or other set of divination cards).
-I write about this on fourth page, making a note of the name of the card, a rough description of it’s meaning and anything specific that it relates to.
+Once I’m done with three pages of writing, I then pull a card from my current favourite pack of guidance or Tarot cards.
+I write about this on fourth page of my notebook.
+I write down the name of the card, a rough description of its meaning and anything specific that it relates to.
 I then take a few moments to connect with it, and write down any words, phrases, or thoughts that pop in to my mind.
 Without fail these cards are ALWAYS relevant to my day and help me feel connected, guided, or that I am on the right path every day.

 Do you have habits that you do that help you connect to source?
 What are they?
 What do you do to strengthen that connection?